pannous/angle/README.md

 Also the Python execution model is a bit more friendly than the Ruby VM, but both have their [advantages and drawbacks](https://github.com/pannous/cast/blob/master/ruby-vs-python.txt).
 The biggest advantage of Python is that objects can be given attributes at any time o.x='y'!
 However pythons limited block/lamda capabilities are a painful limitation.

-"There should be one-- and preferably only one --obvious way to do it" Beautiful is better than ugly.
+"There should be one -- and preferably only one -- obvious way to do it" Beautiful is better than ugly.
 Simple is better than complex.
 Complex is better than complicated.